Bini56/Bini56/README.md

 <br>
 <h3> :💻: &nbsp;About Me </h3>

-- 😄 Pronouns: She/Her/Hers
+- 😄 Pronouns: He
-- 🔭 I’m currently working on: an NLP sentiment analysis project
+- 🔭 junior data analyst looking
 - :heart: My favorite language: SQL
-- 🌱 I’m currently learning: nueral nets and Mandarin
+- 🌱 I’m currently learning: Software engineering on #ALX
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 💬 Ask me about: anything, I am happy to help
 - 🌍 I support: Latinas in Tech, AllStar Code, The Foundation to Decrease Worldsuck
-- 💜 Interests: philosophy, travel, dachshunds, internet culture, video games, Star Trek
+- 💜 Interests: Internet culture, web developing
 - ⚡ Fun fact: My ultimate dream is to be on Star Trek and dawn a yellow uniform. 🖖

 <br/>